odinAuth/google-homepage/README.md

-This project involves recreating the Google Search page using HTML & CSS using the skills taught in the Odin Project so far.
+The Odin project assignment: Recreate the google home page using the HTML & CSS skills learned so far.